Certified for Sport

 The oil is extracted from wild salmon within hours of harvest and molecularly distilled to ensure optimal purity.

-Each three-capsule serving of our Certified for Sport supplement provides 600mg of omega-3s and 3000 IU of vitamin D3.
+Each three-capsule serving of our Certified for Sport supplement provides a minimum of 600mg of omega-3s and 3000 IU of vitamin D3.

 Vital Choice Guarantee: We'll replace your product or refund your money if you're not satisfied.

 - New look, same great product!
 Please note – We're in the process of label design changes - some shipments may have original packaging & not match website image

 - 180ct Fish gelatin softgels